azamlerc/fuzzy-names/README.md

 We’ll index all the target people using three dictionaries, mapping first, last and full names to arrays of people who have them.

-In addition, if a target person has multiple first and/or last names, we’ll add every possible combination of any fist name with any last name to the full name index.
+In addition, if a target person has multiple first and/or last names, we’ll add every possible combination of any first name with any last name to the full name index.
 It’s not a problem to add the same person to the index multiple times.
 ```
 var firstIndex = [String:[Person]]()
 var lastIndex = [String:[Person]]()